gurbaflurb/cs4220Project2/README.md

 <insert description here>

 ## C++ Instructions
-I wrote this program to be compatible with c++ 11 on Linux
+I wrote this program to be compatible with Linux

 ## Python Instructions
 This program was tested with python 3.8